fisodd/www-fisodd-com/content/post/right-place.rst

-and often a bit of good fortune, but all these situations start with a willingness to stand up and draw attention to some well founded data that reveals what others may not want but need to see.
+and often a bit of good fortune, but all these situations start with a willingness to stand up and draw attention to some well founded data that reveals what others may not want but that all do need to see.

 .. |--| unicode::  U+2013  .. en dash